Ahmed7Alwakeel/nawy-full-stack/README.md

     cd admin-panel

-Copy the example env file and make the required configuration changes in the .env file from docker-compose.yml
+Copy the example env file and make the required configuration changes in the .env file

     cp .env.example .env
+    REACT_APP_API_URL=http://localhost:4000/api/v1

 NAvigate to the backend folder